mozerpol/NotesFromLearning/q_and_a/README.md

 counters, shift registers, RAM.

 ### 3. Explain the concept of clock skew and how it can affect FPGA designs.
-**Clock skew** (pol. **) - it's in synchronous digital circuit systems (such as computer systems) in which the same sourced clock signal arrives at different components at different times due to gate or, in more advanced semiconductor technology, wire signal propagation delay. <br/>
+**Clock skew** (pol. *Przesunięcie zegara*) - it's in synchronous digital circuit systems (such as computer systems) in which the same sourced clock signal arrives at different components at different times due to gate or, in more advanced semiconductor technology, wire signal propagation delay. <br/>
 One problem is caused when the clock reaches the first register and the clock signal towards the second register travels slower than output of the first